KrashLeviathan/krashleviathan.github.io/_posts/2017-12-03-Reflection-Cumulative.md

 Last, but not least, I need to thank my family and friends for their emotional, financial, and spiritual support through everything.
 My and my wife's parents have been tremendously supportive, and their gifts also played a large part in providing for our family these past four years.
-Within our first year in Ames, Ashlee and I moved *three times* (good grief), and there was always a crowd of friends and family willing to help us do what nobody likes to help do!
+Within our first **year** (singular) in Ames, Ashlee and I moved *three times* (good grief!), and there was always a crowd of friends and family willing to help us do what nobody likes to help do!
 The prayers, emotional support, and encouragement also helped us say afloat during rough patches and difficult times. *So thank you everyone!
 You made us feel